Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Related work

-Recently, the design of heuristics for diffusion models has been widely studied \cite{watson2021learning, xia2023towards, wang2023learning, tong2024learning, chen2024trajectory, xue2024accelerating, williams2024score}.
-In particular, \citet{benita2025spectral} proposed a spectral approach for determining the noise schedule in prior sampling.
-Using Gaussian modeling, they expressed the diffusion process as a transfer function and formulated an optimization problem for heuristic design.
-In the context of posterior sampling, \citet{bellchambers2025exploiting} addressed the purely denoising task using the prior score, and considered their solution transferable to related inverse problems.
-While their approach provided heuristic recommendations for DPS, it involved per-instance optimization during inference, which increased synthesis time.
+Recently, the design of heuristics for diffusion models has received significant attention \cite{watson2021learning, xia2023towards, wang2023learning, tong2024learning, chen2024trajectory, xue2024accelerating, williams2024score}.
+In particular, the authors of \cite{benita2025spectral} proposed a spectral approach for determining the noise schedule in prior sampling, expressing the diffusion process as a transfer function and formulating an associated optimization problem.
+In the context of posterior sampling, the authors of \cite{bellchambers2025exploiting} addressed the purely denoising task using the prior score, and considered their solution transferable to related inverse problems.
+While their approach provided heuristic recommendations for DPS, it involves per-instance optimization during inference, increasing synthesis time.